 The Hardware Enablement (HWE) Kernel delivers newer kernel versions and improved hardware support on Ubuntu LTS releases without upgrading to a new Ubuntu version.
 Desktop installations default to the HWE stack automatically, while server installations stick with the General Availability (GA) kernel unless you explicitly install HWE.
 The HWE stack follows Ubuntu’s Rolling Update Model, backporting drivers, performance improvements, and hardware compatibility from newer Ubuntu releases into your stable LTS base.

-This guide covers installing the HWE kernel on Ubuntu 24.04 LTS, 22.04 LTS, and 20.04 LTS, checking your current kernel version, verifying HWE activation, and reverting to the standard GA kernel when needed.
-You’ll learn when HWE makes sense (new graphics cards, WiFi chipsets, gaming performance, Ryzen/Intel latest-gen CPUs), how to check your support status with hwe-support-status, and troubleshooting steps when the HWE kernel doesn’t boot.
+This guide covers installing the HWE kernel on Ubuntu 24.04 LTS and 22.04 LTS, checking your current kernel version, understanding when HWE provides value versus the standard GA kernel, and reverting to GA when needed.
+You’ll learn when HWE makes sense for your use case (new graphics cards, WiFi chipsets, gaming performance, Ryzen/Intel latest-gen CPUs) and troubleshooting steps when the HWE kernel doesn’t boot.

 Ubuntu offers multiple kernel options beyond the default GA kernel, each targeting different use cases.
 Understanding the differences helps you select the kernel that matches your hardware requirements, performance goals, and stability needs.